aka The Devil’s Ground

 Carrie Mitchel is driving through Pennsylvania en route to Bangor, Maine, when a girl runs out onto the road in front of her, begging for help.
 Carrie offers the girl, Amy Singer, a ride and listens to her story.
 Amy was one of a five-person crew sent by the university to conduct an environmental assessment report in the area known as The Devil’s Playground near the town of Bradford.
 Instead, they were attacked and pursued through the woods by a hulking figure who kept their face hidden behind a tattered ski mask.

 The Cycle was the sixth directorial film for Canadian director Micheal Bafaro.
 After writing a few screenplays, Bafaro made his directorial debut with the low-budget heist film For a Few Lousy Dollars (1998).
 Bafaro broached genre material with the science-fiction film Sleeping Dogs (1998) and then discovered the horror genre with The Barber (2002).
-He has remained with horror ever since, turning out the likes of 11: 11 (2004), Cranes (2006), Rise of the Damned (2011), Embedded (2012) and Wrecker (2015).
+He has remained with horror ever since, turning out the likes of 11: 11 (2004), Cranes (2006), Rise of the Damned (2011), Embedded (2012), Wrecker (2015) and Amber’s Descent (2020).

 I have not liked any of Micheal Bafaro’s films.
 They seem unoriginal and directed by constant genre cliches.
 Of these, I suppose The Cycle remains the best I have seen so far.
 Even so, it emerges to no more than a routine competence, before eventually sliding off the edge of the cliff in a lame ending (more on that below).